What kinds of projects does the GSF seek to fund?

 The fund is primarily intended to support HQP related expenses.
-Allowable expenses include salaries, benefits and student payments, costs to support the participation of clinicians, patients or community members in the research, minor equipment, materials and supplies, and travel and knowledge mobilization.
+Allowable expenses are direct costs which include salaries, benefits and student payments, costs to support the participation of clinicians, patients or community members in the research, minor equipment, materials and supplies, and travel and knowledge mobilization.

 When will I be notified of the results?

 How long is the term of the grant?

 One year.
 A one-year extension is available on request.